 11 Marketing Ideas to Find Bookkeeping Clients

 This guide is a helpful tool for finding new bookkeeping clients while keeping your existing clients.
-Here are 11 marketing ideas to help you get started:
+Here is a list of 11 marketing ideas to help you get started:

 1. Update your website